jepersson/P5-enron/final_project/submission_questions.md

 sklearn library.
 GridSearchCV performs an exhaustive search over all combinations of the provided candidate parameter inputted and evaluates them using a specified measure, in this case the F1-value.
-The candidate values chosen for the models can be seen here below.
+The candidate values chosen and performance for the models can be seen here below.

 ```python
 # Candidate parameters for the SVC(SVM) model used in GridSearchCV.